 Workshop alumni have gone to be extremely successful, working everywhere from Nielsen to Campbell’s to McKinsey & Company.

 You must be a Cornell student to participate.

 What You'll Get

-- A 3-credit workshop series with 8-12 other hand-selected, bright, and intellectually curious peers.
+- A 3-credit workshop with other intellectually curious peers.

 - A chance to help generate, shape, critique, and pilot some of the most up-and-coming Food and Brand Lab research.

 - Real-world experience in applying food research.
 Brainstorming about how to increase usage of protein-heavy meals at food shelters, and mocking up possible food packaging to reduce ingredient aversion are just some of the cool projects participants have done in the past.